The Dangers of Dell Laptop Fires

 Our attorney Edgar Velazquez, in Seoul South Korea, taking depositions for two days in the Dell laptop computer case where the laptop battery pack caught fire here in the U.S., burned a house down, and killed an 81-year-old man who was living there.
 Mr. Velazquez was taking the depositions of various employees of the company that manufactured the battery cells

 You or a loved one or friend may have personal experience with a Dell laptop overheating or catching fire.
-If you have additional information about such an incident with a Dell laptop, please contact Joshua Simon, one of the attorneys with our office, at either email@example.com or (954) 833-1440 to discuss the details of that incident.
+If you have additional information about such an incident with a Dell laptop, please contact our firm today.

 In addition to the specific incidents of fire, Dell has issued several laptop battery recalls over the years due to potential fire hazards.
 In August 2007, Dell was forced to undergo a massive recall of over 4 million batteries.
 According to pcworld.com, it was “reportedly one of the largest consumer electronics recalls in history.”